Esther

 One of the most stressful things about getting an HPV diagnosis is worrying about telling other people.
 Disclosing is freaking scary, and rejection (or the fear of it) sucks.

 So yes, this is something to bear in mind if you are thinking about the risks of the virus.
 However, it is worth considering that you may not need or want to disclose forever.
 Disclosure is a grey area once you get past the point of having an active infection.
-Once you’ve got a negative high-risk test, or once you’ve gone for a decent length of time (probably 6 months +) with no wart regrowth, you may feel comfortable not disclosing to partners.
+Once you’ve got a negative high-risk infection, or once you’ve gone for a decent length of time (probably 6 months +) with no wart regrowth, you may feel comfortable not disclosing to partners.
 Or, you may feel you want total transparency in case of recurrence.
 It’s up to you.
-We also have many members of this forum who have disclosed to partners who have been fine with HPV.
+We also have many members of this forum who have disclosed to partners who have been fine with it.

 Step 6: Understanding your options